 Burn hazard.
 Never operate lights with a damaged or missing lens cover.
 Lamps are hot and pressurized while in use.
 Unprotected lamps can shatter, causing severe injury.
+(000277)

 - 1. Verify the unit is on and running smoothly. - See Figure 3-8.
-Switch the main circuit breaker (A) ON (I). - 3.
-Switch the individual circuit breakers for the lights (B) ON (I), one at a time. - 4.
-The ballast indicator lights (C) will turn on and continue to get brighter as the lights warm up, and then remain on.
-This confirms power is coming from the ballasts to the lights.
+Switch the main circuit breaker (A) ON (I). - Switch the individual circuit breakers for the lights (B) ON (I), one at a time.